zawnk/rstlouisbluesdiscord/content/info/rules/index.md

 > * One should not treat others in ways that one would not like to be treated (negative or prohibitive form).
 > * What you wish upon others, you wish upon yourself (empathic or responsive form).

 In layman's terms this means: don't be a jerk.
 You should not be a jerk on the server.
 Neither to (a) specific (group of) people on the server, nor to other hockey fans on their respective Discord.
+We have a zero tolerance rule for the latter and if you get banned on any teams' server, you will also get banned on our server.
 If you're wondering and asking yourself if you're being a jerk in a specific situation, you're most likely being a jerk and should take a walk outside.

 ### Examples <a name="examples"></a>